An adaptive subsampling method for large-sample feature screening: Introduction

+Our contributions are summarized as follows. \begin{itemize} \item We propose BanditSIS, a bandit-inspired adaptive subsampling algorithm for large-sample sure independence screening.
+Instead of computing marginal correlations on the full \(n\times p\) data matrix as in SIS, BanditSIS substantially reduces unnecessary computations on unpromising features and lowers the computational cost from \(O(np)\) to \(O(\sqrt n p)\). \item We develop a new interpretable theoretical analysis tailored to the adaptive subsampling mechanism.
+We explicitly characterize how the subsample size and the feature dimension jointly determine the screening accuracy, explaining how computational savings and screening accuracy are balanced across rounds.
+Also, we establish that the proposed method preserves the desired sure screening property. \item Extensive simulations and a real-data analysis demonstrate that BanditSIS achieves screening and prediction performance comparable to SIS while requiring substantially less computational time. \end{itemize}

-The remainder of this article is organized as follows.
-Section \ref{sec: pre} introduces the definition of Chatterjee's rank correlation and provides a brief overview of the multi-armed bandit problem.
-In Section \ref{sec: method}, we employ Chatterjee's rank correlation for feature screening and propose a more efficient version based on CR-SIS.
-We formulate the screening procedure as a best-arm identification problem and present the corresponding algorithm.
-The theoretical properties of the two methods are detailed in Section \ref{sec: theo}.
-Section \ref{sec: simu} presents the performance of our proposed methods, comparing them with two existing model-free methods through various simulations and a real-data analysis.
-Finally, Section \ref{sec: conclu} concludes the paper, with technical proofs provided in the Supplementary Material.
+The rest of this article is organized as follows.
+In Section \ref{sec:background}, we provide a brief review of SIS and its theoretical properties, along with the motivation for our work based on the MAB problem.
+In Section \ref{sec:method}, we develop a more computationally efficient screening approach compared to SIS and give the corresponding algorithm by integrating insights from the MAB framework into SIS.
+The theoretical properties of our approach are provided in Section \ref{sec: theory}.
+In Section \ref{sec:verify}, we illustrate the performance of our method and compare it with SIS through simulation and a real dataset.
+Section \ref{sec:conclusion} concludes the paper and the technical proofs are given in the Supplementary Material.